 The title Fifty Shades of Grey relates to Christian Grey’s many aspects of his personality.
 He can go from gentleman one minute to S&M manic the next.

 But the title is a play on words…

 The phrase “shades of gray” refers to an unclear situation.
 Things are not black, or white.
 They are in a gray area.

 Just like Ana and Christian’s relationship… it exists in a gray area.
 It’s not defined by our society’s rules.
-It is not a
+It is not a typical relationship.

 It is a good example of the confusion that comes from being in a gray area in relation to sex, relationships, and obsession.

 And like addictive relationships, it involves confusion, drama, and feelings of longing.